Policies

 Policies add resilience by detecting failures and handling them.
 Each policy determines which execution results, errors, or conditions represent a failure and how to handle them.

 Some policies, such as a Retry, Circuit Breaker, and Fallback, allow you to specify which errors or results to handle as failures.
 By default these policies handle any error that is returned.
-But they can be configured to handle more specific errors or results:
+But they can be configured to handle more specific errors, error types, or results:

 builder.